mui/material-ui/docs/src/pages/demos/transfer-list/transfer-list.md

 ## Simple Transfer List

- For completeness, this example includes controls for "move all" and "swap selected", but not every transfer list needs these.
+ For completeness, this example includes buttons for "move all", but not every transfer list needs these.

 {{"demo": "pages/demos/transfer-list/TransferList.js"}}

-## Extended Transfer List
+## Enhanced Transfer List

 This example exchanges the "move all" buttons for a "select all / select none" checkbox, and adds a counter.